7 Useful Tips for Teaching Immigration to Elementary Students

 - TED video: What it’s like to be the child of immigrants

-I have collected some teaching resources for a specifically for use in the classroom.
+I have collected some immigration lesson plans and resources specifically for use in the classroom.
 They are from charities working with refugee, established museums or credible educational websites.
 You won’t be surprised to find that most are recommended for 7 year olds and above.
 I would be interested to know if you have any resources you use in the classroom.
 Let me know in the comments below.

 - British Red Cross: Refugees and Migrations